themost-framework/events/README.md

 - `target` - the target object which the method is called
 - `args` - the method arguments
-- `result` - the method return value for `@afterSync` and `@afterAsync` decorators
+- `result` - the method return value for `@after` and `@afterAsync` decorators

-`@beforeSync` and `@afterSync` callables may return a value which overrides the original method return value.
+`@before` and `@after` callables may return a value which overrides the original method return value.
 The following example demonstrates how to override the original method return value.

 ```javascript
     import { before, after } from '@themost/events';